steel99xl/Talarto/README.md

 # Talatro

-A fan version of ```Balarto``` but in the terminal (this is not the full game Balarto just the core features)
+A fan version of ```Balarto``` but in the terminal (this is not the full game Balarto just the core features) A

 ## Rquierments